Leanyer Campus ELC

 - Large, open resource-filled learning room

-- Large securely fenced outdoor play space
+- Large securely fenced outdoor play spaces

 - Sand play area

-Advantages of Junior School Location
+Advantages of an ELC within an IB Junior School

-- Visit the school library for literacy enrichment
+- School library visits for literacy enrichment

 - Access to the campus' wireless network